APPLY FOR MEMBERSHIP

 Q. What are the WXO World Experience Awards?

-The WXO World Experience Awards is the only industry awards programme to recognize world-class experiences across ALL the sectors, whether that’s LBE, sports, videogames, immersive theatre, museums, theme parks, experiential retail… It’s all about the experience.
+The WXO World Experience Awards is the only industry awards programme to recognize world-class experiences across all sectors, whether that’s LBE, sports, videogames, immersive theatre, museums, theme parks, experiential retail or elsewhere.

-It’s also 100% free to enter – by removing the barriers of high entry fees or pay-to-play politics, we celebrate bootstrapped start-ups and local DIY projects as much as we do massive theme parks and VR mega-experiences.
-Everyone gets to play.
+It’s also 100% free to enter – by removing the barriers of high entry fees or pay-to-play politics, we celebrate bootstrapped start-ups and local DIY projects as much as we do large theme parks and VR experiences.

 Held during the World Experience Summit as part of London Experience Week, the awards celebrate true experiential excellence, showcasing the talent, creativity, entrepreneurialism, and innovation that is combining to fuel the Experience Economy.